 - Demonstrate the capacity to recognize limitations in one’s knowledge and clinical skills, and a commitment to use self-evaluation, constructive feedback and reflective practice to form the basis of self-directed learning and continuous improvement.

-- Demonstrate the ability to collect data necessary to answer a question, verify a hypothesis, solve a problem, or assess the efficacy of a project.
+- Demonstrate an ability to collect data to answer a question, test a hypothesis, solve a problem, assess the efficacy of a project, and/or provide a scholarly review of the scientific literature on the chosen research topic.

-- Analyze and synthesize collected data or available evidence using statistical methods as appropriate.
+- Analyze and synthesize collected data/evidence using appropriate statistical and scientific methods.

-- Demonstrate strong project management skills through appropriate assessment and monitoring of project progress.
+Demonstrate strong project management skills through periodic assessment and monitoring of project progress.

-- Demonstrate the ability to discuss and defend ideas and findings in a scholarly manner.
+- Demonstrate the ability to effectively present, discuss, and scientifically defend research findings in a scholarly and professional manner at scientific conferences and peer-reviewed scientific journals external to UCF.